fkamin/client/README.md

+Project management system --- client
-Run application with [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Run application with npm start.
+Open browser and type [http://localhost:3000](http://localhost:3000) to view it.